 - Be sure to spray the muffin pan evenly if not using paper muffin liners.
 This will ensure that the muffins come out of the pan without sticking.

-- Use a scoop to fill the muffin pan.
-I like to use a scoop to make it easier to fill the pan quickly and evenly.
+- Use a scoop.
+I like to use a kitchen scoop to make it easier to fill the pan quickly and evenly.

 - Sprinkle a little more chocolate… For an extra pretty presentation, sprinkle some extra chocolate chips over the tops of the muffins before they go into the oven.